 - ¼-½ cup shaved coconut (buy organic coconut here)

-- Nuts & seeds – Use whatever you like.
-My favorite was almonds and flax seed while Teresa likes pumpkin seeds, sunflower seeds, walnuts, pecans, and almonds.
-Use as much as you want – I use about 1/4 cup. (buy organic nuts & seeds here)
+- ¼ cup nuts & seeds – Use whatever you have on hand.
+We use almonds and flax seeds, but pumpkin seeds, sunflower seeds, walnuts, or pecans would also be great. (buy organic nuts & seeds here)

-Stir all ingredients together (will be slightly wet.)
-Pour into single layer on buttered pan and bake in preheated 300° oven for 15 minutes.
-Stir contents, arrange in single layer again, and continue baking for another 10 to 12 minutes and remove (Bake until barely starting to turn a little tan.)
-Stir again and allow to cool.
+Butter a large cookie sheet or bar pan with sides that allow you to stir the mixture.
+Preheat oven to 300°.
+In a large mixing bowl combine all ingredients and stir thoroughly (will be slightly wet).
+Spread into single layer on buttered pan and bake for 15 minutes.
+Stir contents, arrange in single layer again, and continue baking for another 10-12 minutes, or until slightly golden.
+Allow to cool.
 Granola will be crunchy when cooled.

 I you like, after cooling you can stir in dried fruit like cherries, raisins, cranberries etc.

 Store in glass jar for optimal freshness.